FX4BIZ/FX4BIZ-REST/README.md

 URL: /account/{account_id}
 ```
 Delete an account.

-As a response to this query, you will receive a JSON confirmation of the deleted account.
+**As a response to this query, you will receive a JSON confirmation that the account has been deleted properly.**

 *Caution:* A `wallet` account cannot be deleted.